PNG: Animation

-PNG itself does not support animation.
+The core PNG format does not support animation.
 MNG is an extension to PNG that does; it was designed by members of the PNG Group.
 MNG shares PNG's basic structure and chunks, but it is significantly more complex and has a different file signature, which automatically renders it incompatible with standard PNG decoders.
 This means that most web browsers and applications either never supported MNG or dropped support for it.

 The complexity of MNG led to the proposal of APNG by developers at the Mozilla Foundation.
 It is based on PNG, supports animation and is simpler than MNG.
 APNG offers fallback to single-image display for PNG decoders that do not support APNG.
 Today, the APNG format is supported by all major web browsers.
 APNG is supported in Firefox 3.0 and up, Pale Moon (all versions), and Safari 8.0 and up.
 Chromium 59.0 added APNG support, followed by Google Chrome.
 Opera supported APNG in versions 10–12.1, but support lapsed in version 15 when it switched to the Blink rendering engine; support was re-added in Opera 46 (inherited from Chromium 59).
 Microsoft Edge has supported APNG since version 79.0, when it switched to a Chromium-based engine.

 The PNG Group decided in April 2007 not to embrace APNG.
 Several alternatives were under discussion, including ANG, aNIM/mPNG, "PNG in GIF" and its subset "RGBA in GIF".
 However, currently only APNG has widespread support.

+With the release of the third edition of the PNG specification in June 2025, now maintained by the PNG working group, APNG is finally incorporated into the specification as an extension.